twitter/the-algorithm/src/scala/com/twitter/interaction_graph/README.md

 ## Real Graph (scio)

 This project aggregates the number of interactions between pairs of users on Twitter.
-On a daily basis, there are multiple dataflow jobs that perform this aggregation, which includes public engagements like favorites, retweets, follows, etc. as well as private engagements like profile views, tweet clicks, and whether or not a user has another user in their address book (given a user opt-in to share address book).
+On a daily basis, there are multiple dataflow jobs that perform this aggregation, which includes public engagements like favorites, Retweets, follows, etc. as well as private engagements like profile views, Tweet clicks, and whether or not a user has another user in their address book (given a user opt-in to share address book).

 After the daily aggregation of interactions, there is a rollup job that aggregates yesterday's aggregation with today's interactions.
 The rollup job outputs several results, including the daily count of interactions per interaction types between a pair of users, the daily incoming interactions made on a user per interaction type, the rollup aggregation of interactions as a decayed sum between a pair of users, and the rollup aggregation of incoming interactions made on a user.